This is the multi-page printable view of this section. Click here to print.

 Scale Out | ScaleOutPolicy | Average | CPU Usage | >= 60% |

-If a policy is already registered as shown above, it is not possible to add or modify a policy with the same classification (Scale Out) and execution condition (Metric type = CPU Usage).
+If a policy is registered as above, you cannot add a policy with the category (Scale Out) execution condition (Metric type=CPU Usage) or modify it to that condition.

-Example 2 - Check the execution condition range for the same execution condition (Metric type) and execution condition (Statistic)
+Example 2 - Need to verify the execution condition range for execution conditions (Metric type) and execution conditions (Statistic) according to policy classification

-When the policy distinction (Scale Out or Scale In) is different, the execution condition range (Comparison operator + Threshold) cannot be duplicated for the same execution condition (Metric type) and execution condition (Statistic).
+When the policy type (Scale Out or Scale In) differs, duplicate registration of the execution condition range (Comparison operator + Threshold) is not allowed for the same execution condition (Metric type) and execution condition (Statistic).

 |---|---|---|---|---|